 The initial saturation distribution with height in a reservoir is usually determined by the primary drainage capillary pressure.
-When oil production starts, the free water level (FWL)-the elevation where $p_c=0$ -slowly moves upwards.
-The saturation at each height in the capillary transition zone between oil and water becomes a reversal saturation $S_w[1]$ for a scanning imbibition curve, each aiming at an $S{oR}[1]$ value given by Eq.
-4.
+When oil production starts, the Free Water Level [FWL]-the height where $p_c = 0$ -slowly moves upwards.
+Each saturation in the capillary transition zone between oil and water becomes a reversal saturation $S_w[1]$ that spawns a scanning imbibition curve aiming at an $S{or}[1]$ -value given by Eq.
+4. A sample calculation is shown in Fig. 6.
+Initially, the free water level is at height FWL_i.
+After it has risen to about 57 m, the saturation distribution follows an imbibition curve at low water saturations and exhibits a drainage-imbibition transition zone at high water saturations.
+This transition zone is a trapped feature that does not change as the water table continues to rise.
+The effect has been discussed by Kriebernegg and Heinemann.13